grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

 });
 ```

-## Testing the configuration in a frontend Data Source plugin
+### Testing the configuration in a frontend Data Source plugin

 A frontend Data Source plugin may call any endpoint to test whether the provided configuration is valid.
-You can use Playwright's [`waitForResponse`] method to return the response for the endpoint that is being called.
+You can use Playwright's [`waitForResponse`](https://playwright.dev/docs/api/class-page#page-wait-for-response) method and specify the url of the endpoint that is being called.

 ```ts
 test('"Save & test" should be successful when configuration is valid', async ({